 Market Risk — The risk of a decline in the market value of stocks or bonds.

-My Account — The secure section of the TSP website, where you can log into your account to find out your account balance or perform certain transactions.
+— The secure section of the TSP website, where you can log into your account to find out your account balance or perform certain transactions.

 Partial Withdrawal — A one-time post-employment distribution of part of a participant's account balance which can be taken if the participant did not make an age-based in-service withdrawal while employed by the Federal Government or the uniformed services.
 A partial withdrawal is participant-elected and is made in a single payment.